 ANAC is managed by a small staff in Ottawa and governed by a volunteer board of directors.
 The board consists of a 4-person executive committee and 13 other directors from across Canada, representing both regular and associate member companies.
 Members of the board are elected for a one-year term at the association’s annual general meeting, held in the spring of each year.

 What We Do

 The feed industry is a key component of Canada’s agri-food economy and an active partner in the nation’s food safety system.
 ANAC acts as the voice of the industry with government policy makers and regulators, working to foster a favourable regulatory and business environment for the industry, while supporting initiatives to maintain the highest standards of feed and food safety.
-A good deal of our current advocacy effort focuses on modernization of the feed industry’s regulatory framework, which we hope to see completed sometime in 2018.
+A good deal of our current advocacy effort focuses on modernization of the feed industry’s regulatory framework.

 Much of the value that ANAC delivers to its members is provided through industry-focused information and events.
 The association keeps its members informed on the latest trends in government policy and regulation, and on a range of developments in the agri-food sector, through updates and special bulletins on emerging issues, a monthly electronic newsletter, an annual review, and the association’s website at www.anacan.org.
 In addition, we organize an annual meeting and convention, as well as the annual Animal Nutrition Conference of Canada.